Monthly Tech-Tip | No tracking! No ads! |

 I drew the profile of the jigger mold using outside dimensions to match the inside of the cup head and an inside contour to match the outside of the bowl (with 12% size increase to account for drying and firing shrinkage).

-After making a couple of iterations I realized that it was not actually necessary to print a multi-piece rail mold (with flanges).
-A one-piece one works much better (the diameter is 18cm and my Prusa MK3+ can handle this).
-It stays perfectly round by virtue of a thicker shoulder section and being printed as one piece (the molds made using the multi-piece method were not precisely round so they rocked slightly in the cup-head).
-Additionally, there is no need to remove the 3D-printed shell from the mold, in fact, there are multiple advantages to leaving it in place - I just fill it will plaster.
+After making a couple of iterations I realized that it was not necessary to print a multi-piece rail mold (with vertical flanges).
+A one-piece one works better (my Prusa MK3+ and MK4 can just handle this, it stays perfectly round by virtue of the flange and step).
+Additionally, there is no need to remove the 3D-printed shell from the mold, in fact, there are multiple advantages to leaving it in place.

 1 The original drawing in Fusion 360 (aluminum cuphead, jigger mold with bowl-outside profile, bowl mold, jigger mold case and jigger template).